imsks/Pulse/README.md

 ## 🎯 Project Identity

-**Pulse is NOT:**
-- A news app
-- A crawler
-- A business service
-- A product backend

 **Pulse IS:**
 A general-purpose event ingestion + job queue + worker execution platform that any app can use.